 Who doesn’t love an extra excuse to eat lamingtons?
 Place a lamington on a plate in front of each person, get everyone to put their hands behind their backs, and when you shout ‘go!’ whoever can eat their lamington first without using their hands is named victorious.

-Choose someone to be the Trivia Master and compete as teams or individually to answer the most answers correctly.
-You can make up your own questions or check out the Australia Day website for their trivia sheet.
+Choose someone to be the Trivia Master and compete as teams or individually to answer the most answers correctly with our Australia Day quiz here.

 Pin the tail on the kangaroo

 Give this classic party game an Aussie spin by using a picture of a kangaroo.
 Players take turns being blind folded, and spun around before trying to pin the tail on the kangaroo.
 Whoever is the closest is the winner!

 Looking for somewhere special to spend your Australia Day long weekend?
 Check out Ingenia Holidays great locations for a range of cabin, camping and caravan options.